Specialist Protective Services: History

-AFP has had charge of local ACT Policing since 1979, and an established a full-time tactical unit then known as the Special Operations Team (SOT) replacing the previous part-time group known as the Armed Offenders Squad (AOS).
+AFP has had charge of local ACT Policing since 1979, and established a full-time tactical unit then known as the Special Operations Team (SOT) replacing the previous part-time group known as the Armed Offenders Squad (AOS).
 In 2002 SOT was reorganized and renamed as the Specialist Response and Security team (SRS).
 Initially, SRS had responsibility for ACT Policing only, with it soon became apparent that the wider AFP required tactical operators of their own for both national investigations and International Deployment Group operations.

-In January 2005, AFP created what was then known as the Operational Response Team (ORT), a small team of specialist tactical police able to respond and assist AFP officers engaged in the International Deployment Group's response to the Regional Assistance Mission to the Solomon Islands (RAMSI), Solomon Islands.
+In April 2005, AFP created what was then known as the Operational Response Team (ORT), a small team of specialist tactical police able to respond and assist AFP officers engaged in the International Deployment Group's response to the Regional Assistance Mission to the Solomon Islands (RAMSI), Solomon Islands.

-The ORT was soon expanded to fulfil further AFP domestic and international operations and included new roles (such as public order), and was renamed the Operational Response Group (ORG) in 2006.
+The ORT was soon expanded to fulfil further AFP domestic and international operations and included new roles (such as public order), and was renamed the Operational Response Group (ORG) in late 2006.

 As part of the expansion, a forward base was opened in Brisbane, Queensland, and an Aviation Support Unit was opened in Melbourne, Victoria.

 AFP conducted reviews (Leahy and Beale reviews) which recommended that SRS and ORG be merged in order to reduce duplication of efforts, and to centralise AFP tactical/specialist resources under a single command in Canberra, in order to improve efficiencies and effectiveness.
 Both Brisbane and Melbourne ORG offices were re-located to Canberra in preparation for the merger, with the Specialist Response Group becoming operational in Canberra on 1 July 2012.
 Specialist Response Group was renamed to Specialist Protective Services around 2019 or 2020.